jordn/heroku-django-s3/README.md

 ## Installation

-1. Make a new virtualenv and clone this repo into it
+1. Make a new virtualenv and clone this repo

     ```sh
     mkvirtualenv [name-of-your-project]
     git clone https://github.com/jordn/heroku-django-s3 [name-of-your-project]
+    cd [name-of-your-project]
     ```
 2. Install all the dependencies (django, psycopg2, gunicorn, dj-database-url, boto and django-storages) with pip.
 These are specified in requirements.txt (if you edit this file to remove the version numbers it will install the latest versions available)